alexch/codelikethis/public/lessons/javascript/functions.md

 function supplyCalc(age, amountPerDay, item) {
   let amountPerYear = amountPerDay * 365
   let numberOfYears = 100 - age
-  let totalNeeded = amountperYear * numberOfYears
+  let totalNeeded = amountPerYear * numberOfYears

   let message = "You will need" + totalNeeded + " " + item + "s to last the rest of your life"
 }